 I owe nothing to anyone.
 I owe no allegiance or duty to anything.
 I deny all which is not of my doing, or that which I do not voluntarily submit myself to be bound.
 My first allegiance is to myself.
 I am the most selfish person you could hope to meet.
 I am number one; and why not?
 Should we all not be number one?
 If you are not in this life for yourself, who then are you in if for?
 There is no shame in being you.
 Even when I am charitable or sacrificing I do it for me.
 Sure, other people benefit from my actions, but the impetus begins with me.
 If I lay down my life for another I do it because of me.
 I choose how to spend the capital of my existence, even if in the service of others, but it is a lie and disingenuous to think that I get nothing from that deed.
 There is no such thing as a selfless act.
 The point is, it is I who will choose to benefit from my efforts.
 My duty is not to obey the will of men sitting in a fantastical delusion of a legislature.
 The State is a phantom.
 I owe it nothing.
 These are fantasies created by men, imposed upon the unthinking or unknowing, and their machinations therewith used to exact obedience and wealth for their own purposes; many of which are wielded at home and abroad resulting in pain, suffering, and death.
 To hell with that system!
 I say NO to its demands.
 I care not about whatever argument is cast in retort about the benefits found amongst the ashes of violent deeds.
 The beneficial claim does not offset the chaos.

 I feel that I have a purpose and a gift; everyone does.
 Knowing something, yet acting contrarily to that knowledge, to the detriment of others who are subjected to the perils of not having access to such knowledge, is a crime against humanity.
-I have made a solemn pledge to a much higher authority.
-I owe my awakening, as well as the impetus and ability to use it for good, to a higher authority.
 I am duty bound to help others.
 With what time may be available on this earth and with such facilities at-hand, I have chosen this venue with which to make my contribution.
 I will do my absolute best to treat everyone with fairness and honesty.
 I will respect the liberty and rights of others regardless how out of favor they may be with my particular sensibilities, morals, or ideals.
 I will be tolerant.
-I will honor my Creator, be bound by my word, be accountable for my actions, be compassionate, honest and respectful.
+I will be bound by my word, be accountable for my actions, be compassionate, honest and respectful.
 I have set high standards for myself.
 I know I will fall short at times.
 I will never cease trying to be better than I am.